How to Tap Into a Steady Stream of SEO-Friendly Content Your Customers, Prospects & Google Will Love

 - Focus on the “central idea of the occasion”

-- Write with with clarity and brevity, with an attentive heart and keen ear for the right words
+- Write with clarity and brevity, with an attentive heart and keen ear for the right words

 - Infuse our communications with rhythm, imagery and life.